 There are nine miles of paved bicycle trails and six miles of hiking trails in Fort Stevens State Park.
 The trail around Coffenbury Lake is easy and refreshing.

 The 2.4-mile loop trail around the Coffenbury Lake offers easy hike and no elevation gain.
 The trailhead is located at Coffenbury Lake's picnic area A. If you cross the lake beach, on the right, you will find the trail.
 After 1.2 miles, turn left for 150 yards on an old road, and keep left again.
 You, also, can start your hike from the picnic area of the northern lake's edge.

 Trail Type: Loop

 The 5-mile loop trail from Battery Russel, moderate difficulty level with 100 feet elevation gain.
 Drive to a parking area at Battery Russel, climb a staircase and go to the opposite end of the concrete bunker structure where you will find a wide sandy trail to Coffenbury Lake.
 Keep right at all junctions.
 Hike to a paved bike path, walk right through a tunnel and turn left to the picnic area of Coffenbury Lake.
 Follow the 2.4-mile loop trail, mentioned above.
 After the short loop is done, hike back to Battery Russel.

 Coffenbury Lake provides great opportunities for fishing.
 There are fishing docks and boat ramps.
 Motorized boats with a speed less 10 mph are allowed.
 For conservation sake, gas-powered boats are not permitted on the lake.

-Formed between dunes, the coastal lakes Coffenbury Lake with warm summer temperatures allows warm-water fish to reproduce successfully.
+Formed between dunes, the coastal Coffenbury Lake with warm water temperatures in summer allows warm-water fish to reproduce successfully.
 There are largemouth bass, bluegill, black crappie, brown bullhead, and yellow perch.

 The best time for fishing: warmer months of spring, summer, warmer months of fall.